haproxytech/kubernetes-ingress/documentation/controller.md

 ### `--sync-period`

   The interval at which the controller syncs its configuration with updated Kubernetes objects.
+In the case where the ingress controller is reloading too frequently, a higher value may be required.
+Note, if using helm charts you must also adjust the `startupProbe`'s `initialDelaySeconds` value.
+Its value must be higher than the `--sync-period` value.

 Possible values: